blue-triangle-tech/sea-sp-community-edition/README.md

 To allow these ths type of content in the community version you must navigate to the Directive Settings page, find the offending directive and toggle the appropriate option.
 For convenience, each option has a tool tip explaining what it allows in your CSP.

+##Walk Through
+A walk through video can be found on You Tube [here](https://youtu.be/XdJNh6LEKJw)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 This project has been tested on WordPress up to version 5.4 on both single and multi site instances.
-This project is sponsored by [Blue Triangle](www.bluetriangle.com)
+The project can be found on [github](https://bluetrianglemarketing.github.io/SeaSP-Community-Edition/) This project is sponsored by [Blue Triangle](www.bluetriangle.com)